andrewhw/cis6060-A2/README.md

 ## Abalone data set

+The citation for this data set is provided in the [README.md](./src-data-abalone-UCI/README.md) file in the src subdirectory.

 The Abalone data set in `src-data-abalone-UCI` provides a relatively small example.
 In this problem $X$ gives measures of a shellfish from Tasmania where the objective is to distinguish the